feedcellar/feedcellar/README.md

-# Feedcellar
+# Feedcellar - Storage for Feed Reader

-Storage for feed reader.
+A storage for feed reader.
 Powered by rroonga.

 ## Installation